msarson/GithubActionsExample/ReadMe.md

 The yaml file you generate will go into your dev repository in a directory called .github\workflows

-YML files are very specific as to where the columns of each line should be, so please follow the example
+YML files are very specific as to where the columns of each line should be, so please follow the example.

+**NOTE** GITHUB_SECRET is a Personal Access Token you create, and add to the dev repository, name however you want.
 ```yaml
 name: Clarion Build